Licensed Child Care Centre Guidance

 Recommend everyone eligible get vaccinated with a complete series of Health Canada-approved COVID-19 vaccines (including booster doses).

 Vaccination is the best protection against COVID-19 and its variants.
 Evidence on vaccine effectiveness against the Omicron and other variants continues to be gathered.
 Although breakthrough infections among vaccinated individuals occur, current vaccines approved for use in Canada, appear to provide good protection against serious outcomes and hospitalization from this variant.
-A booster dose, 6 months after the second dose of a primary series, provided continued protection against severe illness and hospitalization from COVID-19 and its variants.

 |Screening and Management of Symptoms of COVID-19||